 “A European country, awesome!!
-I’m from Portland, Oregon or Australia”
+I’m from Portland, Oregon or Australia.”

 “Sweet!
 For how long have you been traveling?”

-“An even coolisherly long time!”
+“An even cooler amount of time!”

-“Awesome!
+“Sick dude!
 You just arrived?”

-“Yeah, that’s why we’re having this conversation and my pack is still on my back.”
+“Yeah, that’s why we’re having this conversation.”

 “You mean like every other place?”